Top of the page

 Autism spectrum disorder (ASD) is a developmental disorder.
 It affects a person's behaviour.
 And it makes communication and social interactions hard.

-All children with an ASD find it hard to interact with people.
-But behaviour and symptoms can range from mild to severe.
+Behaviour and symptoms can range from mild to severe.
+The type of symptoms your child has and how severe they are varies.
 For example, your child might prefer to play alone and avoid eye contact.
 Or your child may be late to develop social or verbal skills.

-One common symptom of children with ASDs is a fear of change.
-So your child may do things because of a need for comfort or sameness.
-For example, your child may rock his or her body.
+Children with ASD may do things because of a need for sameness or routines.
+For example, your child may rock their body.
 Or you may notice that your child gets attached to objects or repeats certain rituals and routines.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-Enter R982 in the search box to learn more about "Autism and Autism Spectrum Disorder (ASD) in Children: Care Instructions."
+Enter R982 in the search box to learn more about "Autism Spectrum Disorder (ASD) in Children: Care Instructions".

 To learn more about Healthwise, visit Healthwise.org.

 © 2006-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.